What Is a Red Herring in IPOs?

 An initial public offering is the process through which a private company goes public, with shares of the company’s stock available to the investing public.
 The term “initial public offering” simply refers to a new stock issuance on a public exchange, which allows corporations to raise money through the sale of company stock.

-The more information that investors can collect about a stock, the better understanding they’ll have about whether it fits with their portfolio strategy and what type of investment risk they might need to consider.
 While all stocks include some degree of risk, IPO shares are particularly high-risk investments.
-Despite the media hype around many IPOs, which often focuses on big wins, the history of IPOs shows plenty of losses as well.
+Despite the media hype around many IPOs, which often focuses on big wins, the history of IPOs shows plenty of losses as well, owing to the volatility of these shares.

-This is one reason why investors are typically asked to meet certain requirements in order to trade IPO shares through a brokerage.
+The risks associated with IPO stock is a significant reason why investors are typically asked to meet certain requirements in order to trade IPO shares through a brokerage.

 💡 Quick Tip: Before opening any investment account, consider what level of risk you are comfortable with.
 If you’re not sure, start with more conservative investments, and then adjust your portfolio as you learn more.